lauraantunez024/HW2-LaurasPortfolio/README.md

 ### What is this?
 The portfolio contains all of my professional information as well as some examples of my work.
-Click on images to see live projects
+Click on images to see live projects.